-The Water Crisis In Chennai: Who's To Blame, How Do You Fix It?
+The Water Crisis In Chennai, India: Who's To Blame And How Do You Fix It?

 "If you look at cities like Phoenix or Chennai or Cape Town, they're where land use and climate change will collide.
 So climate change and its effects will only worsen what has already been made worse by what we call development — the pattern of urbanization," says Jayaraman, the local activist.

 "Chennai is endowed with fantastic reservoirs, but they're encroached upon [by urbanization], clogged and silted up.
 The catchment areas are disappearing.
 There's no periodic maintenance," he says.
 "I'm not saying climate change is a fiction.
-It's science, it's happening.
+It's science; it's happening.
 But for all our mismanagement, all our inefficiency, please don't hide behind climate change."

 Janakarajan and many others accuse city and state officials of prioritizing growth and industry over residents' water supply.
 NPR contacted Chennai's water board, its chief engineer and the office of the chief minister of the state of Tamil Nadu, whose capital is Chennai.
 Officials declined or did not respond to repeated requests over a two-week period for an interview.